juliaceliberti/Honours/dataBreakdown.md

 3. **.bigBed**: Similar to bigWig, the bigBed format is used for displaying genomic intervals (like BED files) but for large datasets.
     - Same utilisation as BED files but are also indexed (and so are more efficient for querying).

+For DNAm and histone ChIP-Seq, we have data types: .bigWig, .bigBed, .bed.
+For RNA-Seq, we have bigwig and .tsv.
+For the RNA .tsv files, these contain normalised data, and as such XXX.

+The .bed, .bigWig, and .bigBed files contain signal data, and can be binned into intervals.
+We can then quantify the methylation or enrichment of the histone modifications.
+We can align this with RNA-Seq (.bigwig) files, binning by the same intervals.
+We can then quantify the level of gene expression and assign this a binary value based on some threshold for expression.

 ## Processing the data for visualisation